 The best way to grow rhubarb for beginners with either from a crown or a division.
 A one-year-old plant means that you can harvest the next season so you don’t have to wait as long.
 If you’ve got a division from a friend, then you’ve probably also got some assistance if you run into any trouble with your rhubarb plant!
 Get a Rhubarb Crown and Start Now!

-Growing rhubarb in pots
+Growing rhubarb in pots UK climate and conditions

 Planting rhubarb in pots is an excellent way to keep it under control and within the space that you want to allocate to it.
 Rhubarb plants have very big root systems – so you’ll need a decent-sized container to grow it in.
 If you can get a container that holds 40 litres of compost then you’ll have an excellent spot for the lifetime of your rhubarb and it should produce a pretty decent amount of stems for you.